DanielMFernandes/CCNA_Course_Notes/Course_Notes/Switch_Interfaces.md

 **Input errors**: Total of various counters, such as the above four

-**Output errors**: Frames the SWITCH tried to send, but failed due to an error
+**Output errors**: Frames the switch tried to send, but failed due to an error